ankane/blazer/README.md

 ### Smart Variables

-Supposed you have this query
+Supposed you have the query:

 ```sql
 SELECT * FROM users WHERE city_id = {city_id}